Dartmouth Admission RequirementsHanover, New Hampshire

 Chances of getting into Dartmouth College

 How hard is it to get into Dartmouth and can I get accepted?
-The school has a 10% acceptance rate ranking it #1 in New Hampshire for lowest rate of acceptance.
-Last year, 2,093 out of 20,035 applicants were admitted making Dartmouth a very highly competitive school to get into with a low chance of acceptance for typical applicants.
+The school has a 9% acceptance rate ranking it #1 in New Hampshire for lowest rate of acceptance.
+Last year, 1,925 out of 22,033 applicants were admitted making Dartmouth an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 4 percent.
 Dartmouth College typically accepts and attracts "A-" average high school students.
-Of those applicants who were admitted, 58% enrolled.
+Of those applicants who were admitted, 61% enrolled.
 With over half of admitted students enrolling, acceptance by Dartmouth College is a prized outcome for many students.
 Most incoming freshmen graduated in the top ten percent of their high school class.

 Sponsored by Cappex